ToxicDev-Patryk/PVFC/README.md

 ## Implementation

-The algorithm is implemented in Python, demonstrating its functionality with encryption and decryption functions.
+The algorithm is implemented in Python/JavaScript, demonstrating its functionality with encryption and decryption functions.
 The code includes helper functions for character-to-number conversion, key generation, and the main encryption/decryption logic.

 ## Security Considerations